QEHS-Websites/Music-Player-Promotion/README.md

 ### Personalizing the ```index.html``` File
 - Change the HTML File to represent the Music Player Case Study | Wireframe

-- Introducotry: site.css & script.js optional
+- Introductory: site.css & script.js optional
   - Change Text
   - Change Images to be used in music player, associated with music files | theme (see AI about GIF Images and inline settings)
   - Change Video: Introduce idea of YouTube Videos & APIs (not just the URL) | All Videos, associated with music files | theme